Guides for SE student projects »

 Iteration 1 – Echoing the user

-For Duke, there are two events that we want to respond to, namely the user pressing Enter in the TextField and left-clicking the Button.
-These are the onAction event for the TextField and the onMouseClicked event for the Button.
+For Duke, there are two events that we want to respond to, namely the user pressing Enter key in the text box and clicking the Send button.
+These map to the onAction event for the TextField and the onMouseClicked event for the Button, respectively.

 @Override